SciSpike/yaktor/bin/static/ROOT/README.md

 $ grunt gen-src
 ```

 A set of artifacts are being produced by this command.
 We'll discuss these in a different article.
 For now, we'll just say that this command generate:

 - The node.js code required to execute the agent behaviors
 - Visualization of the language files

-Because we'll only explain the demo file in this article, we'll focus on what is generated from the `cl` files (or conversation language files).
+Because we'll only explain the demo file in this article, we'll focus on what is generated from the `yc` files (or Yaktor conversation files).

 ### gen-views